gamenew09/RobloxAPI-Old/README.md

 Documentation
 ===============

+WARNING: Most of the methods do not use async!
+IT WILL INTTERUPT THE CURRENT THREAD!
+Use in a seperate thread.

 This is not a complete documentation of the API.
 It's complete in the C# code.
 You may help with the documentation by creating a pull request.

 #### RobloxApi.GetUserById